 The Ferry Building is an SF icon.
-It’s our version of the Empire State Building: any film set in our city has to open with an establishing shot letting the audience know that this is the Port of San Francisco, and not any of the other, lesser ports of America.
+It’s our version of the Empire State Building: any film set here has to open with an establishing shot letting the audience know that this is the Port of San Francisco, and not any of the other, lesser ports of America.

 Amazingly, though, the Ferry Building has achieved the rare balance between being massively touristy and also a pretty cool place for locals.
 We keep coming back, as you might expect, for the food, which is excellent on an average day, and excellent-plus-plus on farmer’s market days (Tuesday/Thursday/Saturday).
-In fact, if you’re here before noon on one of those days, particularly Saturday, you should probably ignore all of the advice below, and sample the goods of whichever market stand strikes your fancy.
+In fact, if you’re here before noon on one of those days, particularly Saturday, you should probably try a bunch of things from the market stands.

 If you’re not here on market day, though, the Ferry Building and the neighborhood around it offer an awesome selection of food and drink to suit any need.
 Here are our favorite spots.